You are viewing this site in staging mode. Click in this bar to return to normal site.

 What is the pastoral, medical and social support available in the school for children with SEN and disabilities?

-The Inclusion Manager (Tracy Mitchell) is responsible for Child Protection Safeguarding.
+The Head Teacher Mr Aaron Morrissey responsible for Child Protection Safeguarding.
 Other members of the Senior Management Team are also trained in Child Protection procedures and practices.

 Anna Corless- Deputy Head Teacher